Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/ghost-tunnel.md

 ![Ghost Tunnel Location](assets/ghost-tunnel-location.png){class=no-lightbox}

-Ghost Tunnel is located on either side of a single tunnel, just south of Dogtown.
+Ghost Tunnel is located just south of Dogtown.
 On the side of this tunnel is an NCPD scanner activity with a group that believes a militech bunker rests beyond.
+The tunnel is capped on both sides by an exposed red flow under the right conditions.

 ## How I Discovered It